Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/delta.md

 | 2022-01-01T04:00:00Z |       1.50 |       0.50 |
 | 2022-01-01T09:00:00Z |       1.20 |      -0.30 |

-There is no
-value before the value at 2021-12-31T23:00:00Z on BP_Ts1 series.
+There is no value before the value at 2021-12-31T23:00:00Z on BP_Ts1 series.
-When input series has break point resolution, empty value is treated differently compared to fixed interval.
+When the input series has breakpoint resolution, empty value is treated differently compared to fixed interval.
 We see this in the first value (nan) on the result series.

 #### Example 4